 6. Get enough sleep

 Notice how when you lack sleep you get extra cranky and little things tend to frazzle you easily?
 When you don’t get enough sleep you’re more prone to getting stressed which leads to more inflammation.
 So make sure that you get enough zzzz’s to lower your inflammation levels.
+I’m not kidding, the anti-inflammatory effects of sleep are for realz.
 Plus did you know sleep can also help you lose weight?